Understanding the Equation of a Circle | Maths Explanation for VB.Net Kids

 simulate circular motion using mathematics.

-By understanding the circle equation formula, practicing with examples, and experimenting with the VB.Net circle equation,
+The equation of a circle is a fundamental topic in geometry and senior secondary mathematics.
+By understanding the circle equation formula, practicing with examples, and experimenting with the VB.Net circle equation, you'll strengthen both your maths and coding skills.

 So!
 VB.Net Fun Practice Exercise - Animate along Circular Path